m1el/m1el.github.io/_posts/2021-10-30-refterm-hash.md

 allocations, the hash value of the glyph bytes is used as a key instead.

-When Casey got asked about the possibility of hash collisions on stream, he responded with a claim that the hash function used in refterm is "a strong hash", and the complexity to find collision is about 2^64 operations.
+When Casey got asked about the possibility of hash collisions on stream, he responded with a claim that the hash function used in refterm is ["a strong hash"][stream-quote], and the complexity to find collision is about 2^64 operations.
 After analyzing the code for the hash function used in refterm, a few flaws were found in the hash function, and O(1) attacks were discovered.